Applied Track Model of Progress

 |Year 3||6.
 Students admitted Summer 2012 or before must complete the graduate program within five years.
 Students admitted Fall 2012 and thereafter must complete the graduate program within four years.|

-The Policy Paper Process
+The Applied Thesis Process

 The project needs to be rooted in anthropological approaches and literature.
 Ideally, it serves the organization and/or the individual with whom the student interns.
-The paper itself may be the deliverable for the partner; however the paper may also be an additional component of the internship if the required internship tasks differ from the research project.
+The applied thesis itself may be the deliverable for the partner; however the paper may also be an additional component of the internship if the required internship tasks differ from the research project.
 The required tasks of the internship and the role of the research project must be clearly delineated in the project proposal and agreed upon by the student, advisor, and internship contact.

 - Statement of Research Problem